open-traffic-generator/ixia-c/docs/user-guide-introduction.md

 | snappi  | A library that makes it easy create test programs in Python or Go  |
 | direct REST or gRPC calls  | An alternative to using snappi  |
 | custom OTG client  | Custom OTG client applications  |

+## OTG Examples

+[OTG examples](https://github.com/open-traffic-generator/otg-examples) repository is a great way to get started with [Open Traffic Generator API](https://otg.dev/).
+It features a collection of software-only network labs ranging from very simple to more complex.
+To setup the network labs in software, use the containerized or virtualized NOS images.